-In the world over, African countries still have the healthiest diets ever.
-This is because as a developing continent most parts have not become so advanced in technology to the point that it affects the ‘naturality’ and quality of food.
+All over the world, African countries still have the healthiest diets ever.
+This is because as a developing continent, most parts have not become so advanced in technology to the point that it affects the ‘naturality’ and quality of food.
 Most Africans still grow their foods naturally and eat them fresh (for the most part).
-As subsistence farmers they grow what they eat.
+As subsistence farmers, they grow what they eat.
 They get their foods, fruits and vegetables straight and fresh from their farms/gardens.
-I guess going green is not just an environmental term.
-It also has to do with the food we eat.
+I guess going green is not just an environmental term, it also has to do with the food we eat.

-Industrialization in the food sector have made things convenient at some level.
-Nevertheless it seems to be devaluing the worth of our food in recent times.
-Lifestyle as well is a determinant factor to what we consume.
+Industrialization in the food sector has made things convenient at some level.
+Nevertheless, it seems to be devaluing the worth of our food in recent times.
+Lifestyle is also a determinant factor to what we consume.
 Ever since the industrial revolution, health conditions like obesity, chronic heart diseases, stroke, hypertension and diabetes have almost become an epidemic.
 As it is said, “you are what you eat”.
 So it is no fairy tale when we incite that a healthy meal is equal to a healthy person.

 Around the world, there are countries who can still boast of rich and nutritious healthy meals.
 It is worth it to mention that the West African countries most especially take the cake when it comes to countries with the healthiest diets in the world.

-So what makes a diet healthy?
+So, what makes a diet healthy?
 Preservation and conservation of the nutritional values of the diet.
-If the components of the food has absolutely nothing to offer nutritionally, then the meal is far from being healthy.
+If the components of the food have absolutely nothing to offer nutritionally, then the meal is far from being healthy.
 It is mere garbage in disguise.
 That’s why terms like ‘junk’ foods exist.
 HEALTHY DIETS are the answer to an overall improved health.
 They are foods that are not drenched in chemicals and preservatives.
-Foods that keep the body in excellent conditions and fights diseases.
+Foods that keep the body in excellent conditions and fight diseases.

 According to a recent ranking, these are the regions of the world with the healthiest diets.